JerrelMitchell/NightWriter/dtr.md

 # Project Expectations: What does each group member hope to get out of this project?

-Jerrel:
+Jerrel: Understand breaking a big problem down into obtainable goals and methods, get more comfortable asking questions about unfamiliar concepts.

 Chris: Learn more about how to use Ruby.
 Hone collaboration skills.

 # Goals and expectations:

-Jerrel:
+Jerrel: Complete iteration 5 with excellent testing of edge cases and understanding base concepts of problem break down.

 Chris:

 # Team strengths:

-Jerrel : time management,
+Jerrel : time management, lots of availability to research and provide edge case testing.
 Chris: resource management

 # How to overcome obstacles:

+Spend 30 minutes trying to figure out problem, if unresolved by then to reach out for help.

 # Schedule Expectations (When are we available to work together and individually?):

-Jerrel:
+Jerrel: Anytime

-Chris: 7/8am morning & 7/8pm evening
+Chris: 7/8am morning & 7/8pm evening - independent

 # Communication Expectations (How and often will we communicate?
 How do we keep lines of communication open?):